yA devi sarva bhUteSu vRttirUpeNa saMsthitA

 to make every effort to understand karma.

-of as something arising out of our interactions with others.
+is thought of as something arising out of our interactions with others.
 This is therefore a good place to start.
-We all know or learn
+We all know

-soon enough what happens when we deal with others.
-But what we know and learn is usually and mostly limited to what happens
+or learn soon enough what happens when we deal with others.
+But what we know and learn is usually and mostly limited to what

 on the material plane.

-to be aware that our actions also have consequences in the inner world - the world of dharma kSetra
+not seem to be aware that our actions also have consequences in the inner world - the world of dharma

-or for an individual, his subtle and causal bodies.
-But this is really where ancient writers on karma have concentrated.
+kSetra or for an individual, his subtle and causal bodies.
+But this is really where ancient writers on karma have

-Thus when bRhadAraNyaka upaniSad says: "according as one acts, according as one conducts
+concentrated.
+Thus when bRhadAraNyaka upaniSad says: "according as one acts, according

-himself, so does he become.
+as one conducts himself, so does he become.
 The doer of good becomes good.
 The doer of evil becomes evil.
-One becomes virtuous by virtuous
+One becomes virtuous

-concerned not so much with what we do, for its own sake, but with what we become as a result of what we do.
-Everybody,
+karma is concerned not so much with what we do, for its own sake, but with what we become as a result of what we do.

-with worldy knowledge can figure out the effects of our actions in the material plane or the physical world, but very
+Everybody, with worldy knowledge can figure out the effects of our actions in the material plane or the physical world,

-few seem even inclined to investigate how our actions change us.
-Yet this is what really matters and this is what spiritual
+but very few seem even inclined to investigate how our actions change us.
+Yet this is what really matters and this is what real